Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Related Work

-TTTS leverages tensor train (TT) to reduce combinatorial complexity to linear complexity in both storage and computation, where TT also provides effective guidance and enables parallel rollouts for faster convergence.
-The strategic search from MCTS is preserved to guarantee global convergence.
+TTTS leverages Tensor Train (TT) to reduce combinatorial complexity to linear complexity in both storage and computation.
+By exploiting the inherent tree structure, TT approximation is computationally efficient, providing global search guidance and enabling parallel rollouts for faster convergence.
+The strategic search from MCTS is preserved for asymptotic global convergence.